vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 AVI_CA_DATA_B64: # NSX Advanced Load Balancer Controller Certificate in base64 encoded format.
 AVI_CLOUD_NAME: # Name of the cloud that you created in your NSX Advanced Load Balancer deployment.
-AVI_CONTROL_PLANE_HA_PROVIDER: "true/false" # Set to true to enable NSX Advanced Load Balancer as the control plane API server endpoint
+AVI_CONTROL_PLANE_HA_PROVIDER: "true" # Set to true to enable NSX Advanced Load Balancer as the control plane API server endpoint
+AVI_CONTROL_PLANE_NETWORK: # Optional.
+Defines the VIP network of the workload cluster’s control plane.
+Use when you want to configure a separate VIP network for the workload clusters.
+This field is optional, and if it is left empty, it will use the same network as AVI_DATA_NETWORK.
+AVI_CONTROL_PLANE_NETWORK_CIDR: # Optional.
+The CIDR of the subnet to use for the workload cluster’s control plane.
+Use when you want to configure a separate VIP network for the workload clusters.
+This field is optional, and if it is left empty, it will use the same network as AVI_DATA_NETWORK_CIDR.
 AVI_CONTROLLER: # The IP or hostname of the NSX Advanced Load Balancer controller.
-AVI_DATA_NETWORK:  # The network’s name on which the floating IP subnet or IP Pool is assigned to a load balancer for traffic to applications hosted on workload clusters.
-This network must be present in the same vCenter Server instance as the Kubernetes network that Tanzu Kubernetes Grid uses
+AVI_DATA_NETWORK:  # The network which you want to use a VIP network for the applications deployed in the workload cluster.
-AVI_DATA_NETWORK_CIDR: # The CIDR of the subnet to use for the load balancer VIP.
-This comes from one of the VIP network’s configured subnets.
+AVI_DATA_NETWORK_CIDR: # The CIDR of the network that you have chosen for the application load balancing in the workload cluster.
-AVI_ENABLE: "true/false" # Set to true or false.
-Enables NSX Advanced Load Balancer as a load balancer for workloads.
+AVI_ENABLE: "true" # Enables NSX Advanced Load Balancer as a load balancer for workloads.
 AVI_LABELS: # Optional labels in the format key: value.
 When set, NSX Advanced Load Balancer is enabled only on workload clusters that have this label.
-AVI_MANAGEMENT_CLUSTER_VIP_NETWORK_CIDR: # The CIDR of the subnet to use for the management cluster and workload cluster’s control plane (if using NSX ALB to provide control plane HA) load balancer VIP.
+AVI_MANAGEMENT_CLUSTER_CONTROL_PLANE_VIP_NETWORK_NAME: # The CIDR of the subnet to use for the management cluster’s control plane.
+Use when you want to configure a separate VIP network for the management cluster’s control plane.
+This field is optional, and if it is left empty, it will use the same network as AVI_DATA_NETWORK_CIDR.
+AVI_MANAGEMENT_CLUSTER_CONTROL_PLANE_VIP_NETWORK_CIDR: # The CIDR of the network that you have chosen for the control plane HA of the management cluster.
+AVI_MANAGEMENT_CLUSTER_SERVICE_ENGINE_GROUP: # Optional.
+Specifies the name of the Service Engine group that is to be used by AKO in the management cluster.
+This field is optional, and if it is left empty, it will use the same network as AVI_SERVICE_ENGINE_GROUP.
-AVI_MANAGEMENT_CLUSTER_VIP_NETWORK_NAME: # The network’s name where you assign a floating IP subnet or IP pool to a load balancer for management cluster and workload cluster control plane (if using NSX ALB to provide control plane HA).
+AVI_MANAGEMENT_CLUSTER_VIP_NETWORK_NAME: # The network that you want to use as load balancer network for any applications deployed in the shared services or management cluster.
+AVI_MANAGEMENT_CLUSTER_VIP_NETWORK_CIDR: # Subnet CIDR of the VIP network choosen for application load balancing in the shared services or management cluster.
+AVI_NSXT_T1LR: # UUID of the tier-1 gateway in NSX where the logical segment chosen for TKG management network is connected.
 AVI_PASSWORD: # Password of the NSX ALB Controller admin user in th base 64 encoded format
 AVI_SERVICE_ENGINE_GROUP: # Name of the Service Engine Group configured in NSX ALB
+AVI_SERVICE_ENGINE_GROUP: # Service Engine group name for the workload clusters.
 AVI_USERNAME: admin

 # Common Variables